-Chelsio Communications, Inc. a leading provider of Ethernet Unified Wire Adapters and ASICs, has announced Terminator 5, the fifth generation of its high performance Ethernet silicon technology.
-The Terminator 5 (T5) ASIC is built upon the latest iteration of Chelsio's industry-proven, protocol-rich high speed network processing architecture, which has been widely deployed with more than 200 OEM platform wins and more than 400,000 ports shipped worldwide.
+Chelsio Communications, Inc. a leading provider of Ethernet Unified Wire adapters and ASICs, has announced Terminator 6, the sixth generation of its high performance Ethernet silicon technology.
+The Terminator 6 (T6) ASIC is built upon the latest iteration of Chelsio's industry-proven, protocol-rich high speed network processing architecture, which has been widely deployed with more than 200 OEM platform wins and more than 800,000 ports shipped worldwide.

-T5 is a highly integrated, hyper- virtualized 10/40GbE controller built around a programmable protocol-processing engine, with full offload of a complete Unified Wire solution comprising NIC, TOE, iWARP RDMA, ISCSI, FCoE and NAT support.
-T5 provides no-compromise performance with both low latency (1μsec through hardware) and high bandwidth, limited only by the PCI bus.
-Furthermore, it scales to true 40Gb line rate operation from a single TCP connection to thousands of connections, and allows simultaneous low latency and high bandwidth operation thanks to multiple physical channels through the ASIC.
+T6 is a highly integrated, hyper-virtualized 10/25/40/50/100GbE controller built around a programmable protocol-processing engine, with full offload of a complete Unified Wire solution comprising NIC, TOE, iWARP RDMA, iSCSI, FCoE and NVMe over fabrics support.
+T6 supports low-latency line rate TLS/SSL, IPsec, and SMB 3.X crypto.
+T6 supports overlay networks VXLAN, NVGRE, GENEVE and NAT.
+The T6 has an integrated Layer-2 to Layer-7 switch.
+T6 provides nocompromise performance with both low latency (1μsec end-to-end) and high bandwidth, limited only by the PCI bus.
+Furthermore, it scales to true 100GbE line rate operation from a single TCP connection to thousands of connections, and allows simultaneous low latency and high bandwidth operation, thanks to multiple physical channels through the ASIC.

-Designed for high performance clustering, storage and data networks, the T5 enables fabric consolidation by simultaneously supporting wire-speed TCP/IP and UDP/IP socket applications, RDMA applications and SCSI applications, thereby allowing InfiniBand and FibreChannel applications to run unmodified over standard Ethernet.
-The API used for the complete software suite (on Linux, Windows and FSBD) for current T4 installations is the same for the T5 chip and future 100Gb capable versions, leveraging all the software investment that has been made in T4 deployments.
+Designed for high performance clustering, storage and overlay data networks, the T6 enables fabric consolidation by simultaneously supporting wire-speed TCP/IP and UDP/IP socket applications, RDMA applications and SCSI applications, thereby allowing InfiniBand and Fibre Channel applications to run unmodified over standard Ethernet.
+The API used for the complete software suite (on Linux, Windows and FreeBSD) for current T5 installations is the same for the T6, leveraging all the software investment that has been made in T5 deployments.

-This paper provides a close examination of the T5.
+This paper provides a close examination of the T6.
 After reviewing key market trends, an overview of the chip's architecture is presented.
-Key features and capabilities are then discussed, with an emphasis on additions to T5.
-Finally, the paper looks at applications for the T5 ASIC as well as competing architectures for these applications.
+Key features and capabilities are then discussed, with an emphasis on additions to T6.
+Finally, the paper looks at applications for the T6 ASIC as well as competing architectures for these applications.